Mom with baby (purple overlay)

 All food will be labeled, attendees with specific needs should ask event or banquet staff for specific meal needs.

-Yes, a lactation and medical necessities room will be available onsite for nursing mothers.
-Visit the help desk for a key to the room
+Yes, a nursing and medical necessities room will be available onsite.
+Visit the registration desk for a key to the room.

 Please go to the front desk of the Grand Hyatt to report or find lost items.
 Assistance can also be provided by going to conference services and speaking with a staff member.